Caesar-github/mpv/DOCS/man/mpv.rst

 ``~/.config/mpv/input.conf``
     key bindings (see `INPUT.CONF`_ section)

+``~/.config/mpv/fonts.conf``
+    Fontconfig fonts.conf that is customized for mpv.
+You should include system fonts.conf in this file or mpv would not know about fonts that you already have in the system.

+    Only available when libass is built with fontconfig.

+``~/.config/mpv/subfont.ttf``
+    fallback subtitle font

+``~/.config/mpv/fonts/``
+    Font files in this directory are used by mpv/libass for subtitles.
+Useful if you do not want to install fonts to your system.
+Note that files in this directory are loaded into memory before being used by mpv.
+If you have a lot of fonts, consider using fonts.conf (see above) to include additional fonts, which is more memory-efficient.

 ``~/.config/mpv/scripts/``
     All files in this directory are loaded as if they were passed to the